Fair and Square: Cake-Cutting in Two Dimensions: Auctions and Covers

+so the average value of the left-hand side is at least $V(C)/k$.
+By the properties of the average, at least one summand must be weakly larger than the average value, i.e, there exists $j$ for which $V(C_{j})\geq V(C)/k$.
+This $C_{j}$, which is an $S$-piece, gives the single agent a utility of at least $1/k$ of the total cake value. \end{proof}

-\begin{example} A square cake has to be divided between 2 agents who want square pieces.
-In Example \ref{exm:intro} we saw that the maximum utility that can be guaranteed to both agents is $1/4$ of the total value.
+The next example combines an eval auction, a mark auction and the Covering Lemma. \begin{example} \textbf{Dividing a square between two agents who want square pieces.} The cake $C$ is a square, $S$ is the family of squares and there are $n=2$ agents.
+Example \ref{exm:intro} shows that the maximum utility that can be guaranteed to both agents is $1/4$ of the total value.
 We now present a division procedure that guarantees this utility.

-For ease of presentation, we assume that the total cake value for each agent is 4 and present a procedure that allocates each agent a square with a value of at least 1.
-From now on we apply a similar convention: the total cake value is always scaled such that the value guarantee for each agent is 1.
+We normalize the valuations of both agents such that their value of $C$ is 4 and give each agent a square with a value of at least 1.

-The procedure is presented below.
-The reader may find it easier to follow the flowchart in Figure \ref{fig:alg-squares-2players}.

-a. \textbf{Eval query}: partition the cake to a $2\times2$ grid and ask each agent to evaluate the $m=4$ quarters.
-For each agent, choose one quarter which has a value of at least 1 (by the pigeonhole principle, there must be such a quarter).

-b.
-If the chosen quarters are different, then give each agent his chosen quarter (and discard the rest of the cake).
-Each agent now holds a square with a subjective value of at least 1 and we are done.
-Otherwise, the chosen quarter is the same and we know that both agents value it as at least 1; proceed to the next query.

-c. \textbf{Mark query}: ask each agent to draw, \emph{inside }the chosen quarter and adjacent to the corner of $C$, a square with value \emph{exactly }1.
-This is always possible because the value measure is continuous.
-Note that the marked squares are totally ordered by containment - each square either contains or is contained in the other square.
+\psset{unit=2cm} Partition the cake to a $2\times2$ grid.
+Denote one of the four quarters as $C'$, e.g.:

+Do an \textbf{eval auction} on $C'$.
+Let $n'$ be the number of agents whose bid is at least 1.

+\emph{Case \#1:} $n'=0$ (both agents value $C'$ as less than 1).
+Denote another quarter as $C'$ and do an eval auction again.
+Because the total cake value is 4, this can happen at most three times; eventually one of the other cases must happen.

+\emph{Case \#2:} $n'=1$.
+The single agent who values $C'$ as at least 1 wins $C'$ and goes home.
+The losing agent values $C'$ as less then 1 so he values $C\setminus C'$ as more than 3. $C\setminus C'$ is a union of 3 squares, so by the Covering Lemma the losing agent can get from it a square with a value of at least 1.

+\emph{Case \#3:} $n'=2$.
+Do a \textbf{mark auction} with the following constraint: \emph{mark a square with a value of 1 contained in $C'$ and adjacent to a corner of $C$}.
+Both agents can bid as required, since they value $C'$ as at least 1 so they have a square with a value of exactly 1 inside $C'$.
+An example is illustrated below, where the two bids are marked by dotted lines: